 Certified Integrative Mental Health Professional (CIMHP) Training Course: Nutritional and Integrative Medicine for Mental Health Professionals

-Integrative Somatic Psychotherapy Master Class: Step-by-step embodied healing with Abi Blakeslee and special guest Peter Levine
+Integrative Somatic Psychotherapy Master Class: Step-by-step embodied healing with Abi Blakeslee and Peter Levine

 Transforming Trauma with Emotionally Focused Individual Therapy (EFIT)